mnr/DatabaseClinic-SQLite/ExtraCredit/README.md

-# Problem 5 : Database Performance
+# Database Performance

+## This example was in the original problem set, but was dropped from the final course.

 This challenge is about database performance.
 We're asked to repeatedly:
 1. add a large image file to the database